 More than a year ago, I wrote a blog post about this type of anxiety-related procrastination, and here’s how I described it:Continue Reading "What I Tell Myself to Overcome the Fear of Failure"

 Scared to drown in assignments this semester?
-Sign up for a free worksheet at the end the post!
+Read on and get a free assignment worksheet at the end of the post!

 Isn’t it too early to be thinking about exams?